pmer/dennisync/README.md

 ### Design

-- Abstract data and I/O models to ease integration
+Has a data model, I/O model, and concurrency model.

 - Data model is list of list of objects
     - Outer list has fixed length and id
     - Inner list has dynamic length and objects have ids and timestamps